wasabigeek/blog/content/blog/window-function-calls-an-introduction/index.md

 | lunch       | food & drinks | 2020-01-01 | 15   |
 | ...         |               |            |      |

-Now, as a contrived example\*, say you wanted to see how much each expense compares to the average:
+Now, say you wanted to see how much each expense compares to the average:

 | description | category | created_at | cost | avg  |
 | ----------- | -------- | ---------- | ---- | ---- |